poenmasem/GetPrivacy/README.md

   - [Okular](https://okular.kde.org/)
   Okular can view and annotate documents of various formats, including PDF, Postscript, Comic Book, and various image formats.
 It supports native PDF annotations.

-  - Use any browsers (preferably chromium based) like Ungoogled Chromium, etc. to view PDF(as Firefox is less secure than chromium based browsers)
+  - Use any browsers (preferably chromium based) like Ungoogled Chromium, etc. to view PDF(as Firefox is less secure than chromium based browsers).

   - [MuPDF](https://mupdf.com/)
   MuPDF is a lightweight PDF, XPS, and E-book viewer.
 MuPDF consists of a software library, command line tools, and viewers for various platforms.